-Fall is with an increasing array of tender sweet greens and succulent winter roots.
+Fall is here but for we are still enjoying sweet and hot peppers as well as an increasing array of tender Collards and sweet Asian greens.
 Amidst all this plenty remember that the first frost is right around the corner.
-By the end of October the summer crops will be done and all of the winter crops need to be mulched, covered or otherwise tucked in for the cold months ahead.
+By month’s end the summer crops will be done and all of the winter crops need to be mulched, covered or otherwise tucked in for the cold months ahead.
 So decide which crops you want to keep.
 Make arrangements to protect them.
 Harvest everything else.
 Save only the best produce for storage.
 Protect larger lettuce, squash, cucumbers, celery, chard, spinach, and Chinese cabbage with row cover and wire hoops.
-Transplant smaller plants to a cold frame or your greenhouse.
+Transplant smaller plants to a cold frame.

 Finish sowing kale and spinach in October for overwintering.
-Try growing asparagus, artichoke, and short-day onion varieties like Texas Early Grano seedlings overwinter in a cold frame or greenhouse as well.
+Try growing asparagus, artichoke, and short day onion varieties like Texas Early Grano seedlings overwinter in a cold frame as well.
+Try foliar spraying leafy greens with seaweed a few days before first frost to toughen them up.
 Have spun polyester row cover in place to protect tender crops from frost.

 Harvest sweet potatoes before the soil temp goes below 55 degrees at night and air below 50 degrees (usually the week of the first frost).
 Cure 4-10 days at 85 degrees and 85% humidity.

 Store Cured sweet potatoes at room temperature out of the light.
 We use cardboard boxes in a closet under the starts and have fresh sweet potatoes to eat until summer.